3neti/ayuda-docs/docs/benefits-beneficiaries.md

 ## Empowering Citizens Through Digital Assistance

-SADP transforms the beneficiary experience, making government assistance faster, more convenient, and more transparent.
+UDDF transforms the beneficiary experience, making government assistance faster, more convenient, and more transparent.

 ## Receive Ayuda Faster and Directly